corrode/corrode.github.io/content/case-studies/hubstaff/index.md

 ## Why Hubstaff Chose Rust When Rails Was Working Fine

-When I sat down with Alex, Hubstaff's Server Team Lead, he painted a vivid picture of that moment.
+When I sat down with Alex, Hubstaff's CTO, he painted a vivid picture of that moment.
 "Our entire application stack was powered by Ruby and JavaScript," he told me.
 "It worked, but we knew we needed something different for this new challenge."

 The team stood at a crossroads.
 Go, with its simplicity and familiar patterns, felt like as a safe harbor.
 But there was another path – one less traveled at the time: